 The Hall of Cultures

-Alaska Native artist vendors demonstrate and sell their work in the work areas in the Hall of Cultures.
-Take home a piece of traditional Alaska Native made art!
+Alaska Native craft activities will keep the children entertained, and Alaska Native artists demonstrate and sell their work throughout the Hall of Cultures.
+You can take home a piece of traditional Alaska Native made art!

 Please note that effective December 5, 2023, the Hall of Cultures is temporarily closed to the public for the remainder of ANHC’s Winter Season.